cdrummey216/whoami/whoami.md

 The complexity of each moment is found in the answers to questions like these.
 Asking _why_ is an interrogation of reason, of cause, and of source.
 The object of _why_ can be anything.
 Why am I here?
 Why are you?
 Why, why, why?

-Asking _why_ is like picking at the strings on a guitar.
+Asking _why_ is like picking at a string on a guitar.
+The interrogative resonates an answer.
+Listen to the sound and forget the question.
+Why am I me?

+Because someone has to be.

 #### What is the source of truth?